itsyeonjoon/joonyone_website/README.md

 # joonyone_website

-This is the source code for the webpage for Joonyone project.
+This is the source code for Joonyone NFT project's webpage.

 Joonyone is my first NFT art project with 9 selected artworks I drew back from my high school years.